layja13/Two-wheeled_Self_Balancing_Robot/README.md

 The third project is the code for a real implementation of the TWSBR with a standard PID controller using an Arduino.

 Project one and two uses the same genetic algorithm, and the same simulation environment, which is Pybullet.
-Basically, everything (with the exception of the environment) is made from scratch.
+Basically, everything (with the exception of the environment) is made from scratch (for projects number one and two).